AmalAntoney123/Reachout_ML/readme.md

 - Track and update your daily mood changes.
 - Receive personalized recommendations based on your mood patterns.
 - Book appointments with counselors through the booking facility.
+- Create and maintain personal journals to record thoughts and experiences.

 ### Counselors